Foreign bodies in the airways

 • Loss of appetite and decreased performance

-• Fever in case of secondary infections
+• Fever in secondary infections

 • Nasal cavity: Sneezing, unilateral nasal discharge, rubbing the nose

-• Larynx/pharynx: Gagging, difficulty swallowing, voice changes
+• Larynx/Throat: Gagging, difficulty swallowing, voice changes

-• Bronchi: Localized breathing sounds, chronic cough, possibly fever
+• Bronchi: localized breathing sounds, chronic Cough, possibly Fever

 First Aid